 Description

-This project involved designing an infographic that explains a complex concept in regenerative medicine, the segmentation clock, in a clear and engaging way.
-The layout was inspired by science magazines like Scientific American, to make the topic accessible to readers who are curious about science but may not be familiar with this specific area of research.
-Through visual storytelling, the fold-out infographic breaks down how the segmentation clock works while emphasizing why current research matters.
-It also highlights the relevance of these discoveries to ongoing clinical trials as of February 2025, helping readers understand how advances in this field could shape future therapeutic approaches.
+This project is an infographic explaining the segmentation clock, a complex concept in regenerative medicine, in a clear and engaging way.
+The layout draws inspiration from magazines like Scientific American, making the topic approachable for readers who are interested in science but not familiar with this area of research.
+Using visual storytelling, the fold-out design breaks down how the segmentation clock works and why it matters.
+It also connects current research to clinical trials as of February 2025, giving context for how these advances could influence future therapies.

 Tools